bubnu/HammingEncodingWebApp/README.txt

-The app simulates a corrupted data transmition between the client and the server, the 4/8/n bit sequence is encoded using Hanning algorithm, then the encoded sequence is hard coded inside server/index.js to have a corrupted bit bits = distortBit(bits, 5); <--- change this
+The app simulates a corrupted data transmition between the client and the server, the 4/8/n bit sequence is encoded using Hamming algorithm, then the encoded sequence is hard coded inside server/index.js to have a corrupted bit bits = distortBit(bits, 5); <--- change this